VOLUNTEERING OPPORTUNITIES

 Here are some of the ways you can help:

-For additional information on becoming a volunteer ground crew member, please visit the applicable airport link below.
+For additional information on becoming a volunteer ground crew member, please email the applicable Ground Crew Coordinator below.

-- Every Veteran participating in an Honor Flight is assigned a Guardian for the day.
+Every Veteran participating in an Honor Flight is assigned a Guardian for the day.
 Most often, the Guardian is a family member, friend, or volunteer from the Veteran’s home city who accompanies the Veteran on the plane.
-Occasionally, however, some Honor Flight hubs request some DC-based Guardians to accompany Veterans throughout their day here.
+Occasionally, however, some Honor Flight hubs use DC-based Guardians to accompany Veterans throughout their day here.

 Some Honor Flight hubs request volunteers to serve as Floaters.
 A Floater functions much in the same way as a Guardian; however, he or she is not assigned to one specific Veteran.
 They help ensure the safety and efficient movement of the group as a whole.
 Please be advised that if you volunteer as a Guardian, you might be asked to serve as a Floater instead, depending on the needs of the hub.